-Pupils'educational outcomes are evaluated according to § 51 to § 53 of the Education Act.
-The Ministry sets out the details of the evaluation of pupils'educational outcomes in a regulation dealing with its implementation.
+Pupils'educational outcomes are evaluated according to Sections 51 to 53 of the Education Act.
+The Ministry sets out the details of the evaluation of pupils' outcomes and its requisites in a legal regulation dealing with its implementation.

 2.4 Acquisition of a level of education and completion of basic education